 During the first 2 years of their life babies and toddlers learn using their sensory motor skills.
-At Four Senses we aim to assist this process through the use of our sensory room.
-Suitable for babies from birth, toddlers, young children and those with special needs.
+Therefore, at Four Senses we aim to assist this process through the use of our sensory room.
+Suitable for babies from birth and toddlers.
+As well as, young children and those with special needs.

 Everyone is affected by their environment

-Our senses are imperative, they tell us about our surroundings and they influence our reactions.
+Our senses are imperative, they tell us about our surroundings.
+Therefore, they influence our reactions.
 Over time they mould our personality, and “in a sense” they are what we are.